bexelbie/ansible-playbook/README.md

      * Chrome: .config/google-chrome/Default/Bookmarks
 1. BACKUP (minimally /home and /etc) - this is a failsafe in case my regular backups fail
    * save off to wifi passwords from /etc/sysconfig/network-scripts/keys\*
+1. Validate that things that should sync, such as journals, Dropbox, password managers have

 # Installation